mlr-org/mlr3website/README.md

 3. Use only one sentence for the description and start with a verb.
 Do not repeat the title.
 See the previously published articles for examples.
+4. Render the post with
+    `quarto render mlr-org/gallery/{category}/{post}/index.qmd`.

+Because the gallery posts are not rendered in the CI, you need to ensure that the rendered file is contained in the `mlr-org/_freeze` subdirectory.

 If your post needs a new package or package version: